Next.js top 50 interview question answer with solutions in details

 Answer:

 Dynamic routing in Next.js allows you to create routes that are based on data.
-You can create dynamic routes using brackets ([]
+You can create dynamic routes using brackets ([]) in the pages directory.

 Example: